ivelin/zk0/README.md

 # Getting Started

-Following is the high level directory structure of the [main repository](https://github.com/ivelin/zk0/tree/main).
+Following is the high level directory structure of the [code repository](https://github.com/ivelin/zk0/tree/main).
 Jump in, try the example and explore.
 Contributors are welcome!

 ```shell
 zk0